Community Development and Applied Economics AMP

 Specific Requirements

 The degree requires a total of 36 credits, of which 27 to thirty are from advanced courses in CDAE and other related fields, plus a minimum of 6 credits of thesis research.
-6 graded course credits must be at the 6000-level or above.
 A written comprehensive examination and an oral defense of a thesis are also required.
 A student's thesis research is often an integral part of faculty-led, ongoing research projects in CDAE.

 Students in the graduate program must have a 3.00 grade point average to remain a degree candidate.
 A student may be dismissed from the Graduate College if two or more grades below a "B" are received.